 Scammers can use links in text messages to install malicious code on your phone or launch a phony webpage to collect personal, health insurance, or financial information for use in other scams.
 COVID-19 text message scams offer cures, warnings about the need for a test, or "special offers."
 Do NOT click on links in texts related to the virus, and check cdc.gov/coronavirus for the most current information.

-Some text scams are impersonating government agencies.
-The FCC has learned of a text scam claiming to be from the "FCC Financial Care Center" and offering $30,000 in COVID-19 relief.
-There is no FCC program to provide relief funds to consumers.
+Other text scams are impersonating government agencies.
+The FCC has learned of a text scam claiming to be from the "FCC Financial Care Center" and falsely offering $30,000 in COVID-19 relief.
 The text is likely a phishing attempt to get banking or other personal information from its victims.

 If you think you've been a victim of a coronavirus scam, contact law enforcement immediately.